obscuritylabs/PythonFundamentals/02_python3_tooling_build_systems/slides/01_02_installing_python_modules.md

 ---
 # Python Package Manager

-Python like other major languages has a main choice of a package manager.
-PyPi provides this support to the open source community and contributors.
-Provides you the ability to publish your open source project to the world with a simple command to install.
+Like other major languages has the main choice of a package manager.
+PyPi provides this support to the open-source community and contributors.
+It provides you the ability to publish your open source project to the world with a simple command to install.
 PyPi can be found at https://pypi.org/.
 Which will provide you the following:

 * Single repository to share your distributed package
 * Strong version control